learnflight/learnflight.github.io/source/_posts/2013-09-26-testing-a-flight-data-component.markdown

 # Testing data components

-Some importants things to remember about data components are:
+Some important things to remember about data components are:

 * Don't test anything related with the DOM.
-* They shoudn't know about the UI structure.
+* They shouldn't know about the UI structure.

 We have a `data/items.js` which simulates a backend, it adds/removes to-do items and serves them.